-The work in our general Comprehensive Care clinics is done by pre-doctoral dental students under the supervision of experienced professionals.
+The work in our general Comprehensive Care clinic is done by pre-doctoral dental students under the supervision of experienced professionals.
 Pre-doctoral dental students have completed college and are in the midst of four years of training in our school before they become dentists.
 This educational environment requires more time than similar work from a private dental office, so you should expect that appointments will last all morning or afternoon, and that multiple appointments may be needed to complete your treatment.
 During your treatment, dental specialists may be consulted for complex dental needs.

 Call 216.368.8730 for a new patient adult appointment, 216.368.6185 for a new pediatric appointment, or your specific patient care coordinator if you are a returning patient.